Do solar panels work at night?

-The perfect conditions for solar panels to put out the maximum power is direct bright sunlight.
-That being said they can still catch light and generate power on cloudy days and when they sun is still low in the sky.
+The perfect condition for solar panels to put out the maximum power is direct bright sunlight.
+That being said they can still catch the light and generate power on cloudy days and when the sun is still low in the sky.

 So solar panels work in the shade?

 The panels that are shaded will not work as their light source is being blocked.
 If you are using a central inverter, this will actually cause your whole system to drastically reduce its power output.

 To avoid dips in power production during partial shading you should opt for micro inverters.
 This means each solar panel produces power independent of the rest of the array and is not affected by the shading of another panel.